 Dimensions, the specialist provider of services for people with learning disabilities and people who experience autism, is working in partnership with Tunstall Healthcare to include telecare as part of the person-centred support it offers.
 The aim is to help more than 3,000 people review the way they are supported and consider using telecare to give them more choice, control and independence.

 Also known as Assistive Technology, telecare will help to deliver Dimensions’ Personalisation Journey, and in particular the Just Enough Support element, by enabling care to be delivered more flexibly, taking account of the needs of the individual and what is important to them.

-To learn more about learning disabilities, click here to read the Learning Disabiilities guide.
+Learn more about learning disabilities by reading the Learning Disabiilities guide.

 Ernst & Young is a global leader in assurance, tax, transaction and advisory services, and in the UK is at the heart of healthcare, creating innovative sustainable solutions for the issues that matter.
 Together, Tunstall Healthcare and Ernst & Young have developed an approach embedding telehealthcare into care pathway redesign which is patient centric and clinically engaging.

 Our approach begins with detailed and structured stakeholder engagement, which brings GPs, nurses, consultants and patients on a service improvement journey focused on improving the patient experience and delivering cost effective healthcare in the community.

 Tunstall Healthcare and Ernst & Young are working with a number of Primary Care Organisations including NHS North Yorkshire and York and NHS Gloucestershire, using technology as an enabler to release capacity in the health economy.

 For more information on Ernst & Young, visit www.ey.com

 The AKTIVE project explored how telecare can be developed to improve the life of individuals who are prone to falls or have memory problems.